napsetsre/culture/README.md

 This shows how much effort you are expending on a persona's success to keep them committed and engaged.

 ### Feedback
-This is the most common metric you would ever receive to measure the health of a persona.
+This is the most common metric you will receive to measure the health of a persona.

 ### Satisfaction
 This is another metric where you ask a persona to rate their experience with the transfermation.